jamdotjar/rtweekend-tui/README.md

 <img width="1470" alt="image" src="https://github.com/user-attachments/assets/9102b2ae-b899-4bc4-8895-13407e242450" />
 <img width="1470" alt="image" src="https://github.com/user-attachments/assets/31ead29d-a94e-4aaa-92a6-34983d6c6887" />

+## Future Plans
+- [ ] Add more object types
+- [ ] More intuitive camera controls
+- [ ] Better export options
+- [ ] Scene saving/loading
+*anything that is in the library will probably be added here, so check the library for more info on what might be added*

 ## License
 This project is licensed under the GPL-3.0 License.